video-dev/hls.js/README.md

 # ![hls.js](https://cloud.githubusercontent.com/assets/616833/19739063/e10be95a-9bb9-11e6-8100-2896f8500138.png)

-hls.js is a JavaScript library which implements an [HTTP Live Streaming] client.
+hls.js is a JavaScript library that implements an [HTTP Live Streaming] client.
 It relies on [HTML5 video][] and [MediaSource Extensions][] for playback.

 It works by transmuxing MPEG-2 Transport Stream and AAC/MP3 streams into ISO BMFF (MP4) fragments.
-This transmuxing could be performed asynchronously using [Web Worker] if available in the browser. hls.js also supports HLS + fmp4, as announced during [WWDC2016](https://developer.apple.com/videos/play/wwdc2016/504/)
+Transmuxing is performed asynchronously using a [Web Worker] when available in the browser. hls.js also supports HLS + fmp4, as announced during [WWDC2016](https://developer.apple.com/videos/play/wwdc2016/504/)

-hls.js does not need any player, it works directly on top of a standard HTML`<video>`element.
+hls.js works directly on top of a standard HTML`<video>` element.

 hls.js is written in [ECMAScript6] (`*.js`) and [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using the [TypeScript compiler].

 Modules written in TS and plain JS/ES6 can be interdependent and imported/required by each other.

-To build our distro bundle and serve our development environment we use [Webpack].
+[Webpack] is used to build the distro bundle and serve the local development environment.

 [html5 video]: https://www.html5rocks.com/en/tutorials/video/basics/
 [mediasource extensions]: https://w3c.github.io/media-source/